mengdi1012/ActionAgainstHunger/deliverables/deliverable3/README.md

    2. click one of the listed post's title to check the post detail
    3. You can make your comment at the bottom and click post
    4. redo step 2 to see your new comment

+Get and Send Notification:
+    1. Sign in with student account: uoft_student_0 / password:123456
+    2. click one of the post whose author are t1_uoft
+    3. Make a comment for the post
+    4. Logout by clicking the logout button on the navigation bar
+    5. sign in with teacher account: t1_uoft / password: 123456
+    6. Go to profile page by clicking profile button on navigation bar
+    7. Click my message
+    8, you will see the notification of comment made in step 3
+    9, click the "view it" will redirect the page to the corresponding post detail

 Every user:  update password
 Steps: